 Activated carbon is a specially treated charcoal with tons of little pores.
-As it of carbonaceous origin, you can also call it activated charcoal, active coal or char, active carbon, etc. They can be created by both physical and chemical activation.
+As it is of carbonaceous origin, you can also call it activated charcoal, active coal or char, active carbon, etc. They can be created by both physical and chemical activation.

-They remove chlorine, tannins which discolor the water, phenols and some medicines from water.
+They remove chlorine, tannins which discolor the water, phenols, and some medicines from water.
 For this, activated carbon is used in water tanks to keep the aquatic surroundings clear and sound.
 Interestingly, an activated charcoal filter functions in two ways, absorption, and adsorption.